piotrekkr/blog-make-docker-compose/README.md

 services: {}
 ```

-This file is loaded as the last one on non-CI environments.
-It is not tracked
+Loaded as the last one on non-CI environments.
+Not tracked by GIT.
+It can be used
-by GIT and can be used by developers to modify some compose configurations to
+by developers to modify compose configurations to their specific needs.
+For
-their specific needs.
-For example, a developer may want to set some container-level
+example, a developer may want to set some container-level environment variable
-environment variable just for their own local dev environment.
+just for their own local dev environment.
 It can be done
 like this:

 ```yaml